-Shred your potatoes with a box grater and soak in a bowl of cold water.
-Swish around with your hand to get out as much starch as possible, then drain.
+- Add grated potato to a mixing bowl and add cold water.
+Swish around with your hand to get out as much starch as possible, then drain water away.

-Place a cloth over your bowl and place your potato on top.
-Grate over a shallot, then twist into a ball and squeeze out as much moisture as possible.
+- Place a cloth over the bowl and place the shredded potato on top.
+Add grated shallot on top, then twist into a ball and squeeze out as much moisture as possible.

 - Place into a DRY bowl and combine with 1 tbsp flour and 1/4 tsp salt and pepper.
 The salt will draw out a small amount of moisture from the shredded potato, which glues with the flour to keep the potato intact.
 Divide mixture and mould into 6 equal oval shapes.
 I recommend working fairly quickly as the longer you leave the patties the more wet they get.